By David Staat

 Peter’s expertise in wilderness survival led him to lecture around the world, and he sold his book at those lectures, on Amazon, and as part of his on-line survival store.
-Ron also did substantial promotion while lecturing and attending chapter meetings at Trout Unlimited, fly fishing shops, and trade shows.
-His book is also available on Amazon and eBay.
+Ron also did substantial promotion while lecturing and attending chapter meetings at Trout Unlimited, fly-fishing shops, and trade shows.
+His book can also be ordered through a link on his website, which takes one to BookBaby’s Bookshop, which prints, packages, mails and processes the credit-card transaction.
+He does not sell on Amazon or eBay.
 Virginia and John relied on their publisher’s marketing networks to promote their books online.
 Both had a presence on Amazon.
 Virginia’s publisher, BookLocker.com, also uses Ingram, which reaches both national and international libraries and bookstores.
 Virginia also promoted her book on social media and through book signings.
 Royalties from these panelists ranged from 5% to 85%, depending on marketing and shipping costs.

 3. Would you do anything differently?

 Ron was offered two different publishing contracts for his first book and feels he might have spent more time negotiating with them before self-publishing.
 His concerns at the time were that the publisher would own photo copyrights and royalties would be minimal.
 Peter would have paid for a professional editor.
 John would look at BookBaby for future publications.
 Virginia stated that had she known in advance, she wouldn’t publish at the beginning of a pandemic.
 She lost two high-profile presenter opportunities because of lockdowns.
 The loss of these opportunities adversely affected her sales.